On higher topological Hochschild homology of rings of integers: The number ring case

-\begin{note} The unramified case, Theorem~\ref{numberring}(ii), could have also been deduced from Theorem~\ref{thm:thhnhz} by showing that $\thh{n}_*(A^\wedge_P, A/P)\cong\thh{n}_*(\Z_p, \F_p)\otimes \F_q$ (where $\F_q=A/P$) as an augmented $\F_q$-algebra, where the augmentation on the right-hand side comes from the augmentation of $\thh{n}_*(\Z,\F_p)$ over $\F_p$, tensored with the identity of $\F_q$.
+as an augmented $\F_q$-algebra, where the augmentation on the right-hand side comes from the augmentation of $\thh{n}_*(\Z,\F_p)$ over $\F_p$, tensored with the identity of $\F_q$.
 This is true for $n=1$ by Theorem 4.4 (i) of \cite{LM}, and then we proceed inductively, using the decomposition from \eqref{eq:decomp}.
 This yields in this case a decomposition